ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/projects/2016-06-01-e-coli-predictions.md

 Members of the public brought-up the seemly low performance of a federal/academic model to predict E. Coli levels.
 After some preliminary analysis , this turned-out to be true, but was also clear there was opportunity for improvement.
 Since the data was public, volunteer data scientists could tackle this project to help the city and visitors to Chicago's beaches.

-**How did Prog Hacknight help?**
+**How did Progressive Hacknight help?**

-Volunteers at Prog Hacknight tackled this project on a weekly basis.
+Volunteers at Progressive Hacknight tackled this project on a weekly basis.
 From November 2015 through May 2016, a half-dozen to a dozen volunteers worked on the project during Hack Night, nights, and weekends.
 The project's [weekly meeting notes](https://github.com/Chicago/e-coli-beach-predictions/wiki/ChiHackNight-Meeting-Notes) show the dedicated work from the team.

 **What was the impact of your project?**